 FLORENTINE PHOTOGRAPHERS

-ver a century ago, my Mother Foundress, Agnes Mason, C.H.F., visited Florence, even before founding our Community of the Holy Family, of which I am a Hermit, and there she avidly purchased an enormous portfolio of sepia Alinari and Brogi photographs of Italian works of art.
-These are now being donated to the Fondazione Alinari of the Regione Toscana but for many years they were exhibited in the Mediatheca Fioretta Mazzei of the English Cemetery.
+{ Over a century ago, my Mother Foundress, Agnes Mason, C.H.F ., visited Florence, even before founding our Community of the Holy Family , of which I am a Hermit, and there she avidly purchased an enormous portfolio of sepia Alinari photographs of Italian works of art.
+These can now be seen in our Biblioteca Fioretta Mazzei in the 'English Cemetery ', Piazzale Donatello 38, Florence.
 She had dreamed of our Community while sitting in an olive tree above Florence, writing in its Rule that it would encourage scholar artists to teach the young, preserving the past through the present for the future, and that all connected with it, including its children were to preserve such beauty as good salt in the world.
 Her portfolio has now returned to Florence.

-The Cantoria of Luca Della Robbia, today in the Museum of the Opera di Duomo, the above panel in the bottom right recess below, beneath' 'LAVDATE EVM IN CIMBALIS BENE SONANTIBUS: L AVDATE EVM IN CIMBALIS IUBILA NTIONIS',from Psalm 150.
+The Cantoria of Luca Della Robbia, today in the Museum of the Opera di Duomo, the above panel in the bottom right recess below, beneath' 'LAVDATE EVM IN CIMBALIS BENE SONANTIBUS: L AVDATE EVM IN CIMBALIS IUBILA NTIONIS', from Psalm 150.
 For further panels from this Cantoria and from the other by Donatello see Heavenwindow , nine all told.

 'LAVDATE DOMINU M IN SANCTIS EIVS; LAVDATE EV M IN FIRMAMENTO V IRTVTIS EIVS; L AVDATE EVM SECVNDVM MVLTITVDINEM MAGNITVDINIS EIVS